 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling

-Upon arrival at San Cristobal, guides will meet you, collect your luggage, and escort you on the short bus ride to the harbor.
-Motorized rafts, called 'pangas' will transport you to the vessel and crew will welcome you on board.
-After lunch, the first island visit will be made.
+Upon arrival, guides will meet you, collect your luggage, and escort you on a short bus ride to the harbor.
+A motorized raft called a panga will transport you to the vessel and the crew will welcome you aboard.
+After lunch, your first island visit will be made.

-In the morning, visit the Interpretation Center’s lush gardens and sweeping ocean views which are a strong contrast to the 1960’s style buildings at the Charles Darwin Center.
-Visitors to the Interpretation Center can learn about both the geological and human history of the islands, conservation issues, and natural history.
-The Museum of Natural History attempts to preserve the natural history of the islands.
+The San Cristobal Interpretation Center’s lush gardens and sweeping ocean views are a strong contrast to the 1960’s-style buildings at the Charles Darwin Center.
+Visitors can learn about the geological and human history of the islands, conservation issues, and natural history.

 Observe Galapagos giant tortoises in their natural habitat at the San Cristobal Galapaguera Natural.
 You'll also see the famous magnificent frigatebirds here.
 Enjoy a hike and explore the island, keeping an eye out for more wildlife.

 Later in the day explore Punta Suarez, where the rocky land sustains one of the most impressive and varied colonies of sea birds in the Galapagos.
-Along its southern shore, high cliffs rise up from the sea affording the visitor spectacular views of soaring birds, and the blow hole which spouts water up 50-75 feet into the air, according to the intensity of the surf.
+Along its southern shore, high cliffs rise up from the sea affording the visitor spectacular views of soaring birds and a blow hole spouting water 50 to 75 feet into the air according to the intensity of the surf.

-Cormorant Point offers one of the best flamingo lagoons in the Galapagos; it is also one of the largest in the islands.
-It’s situated between two tuff lava cones that give the area a special atmosphere.
-There are various species of shorebirds to observe besides flamingos.
+Cormorant Point, situated between two tuff lava cones, offers one of the largest flamingo lagoons in the Galapagos.
+Here you can also observe various species of shore birds besides flamingos.
 The most frequent are common stilts, white-checked pintail ducks, and other migratory birds.
-It is very interesting to see the two distinct beaches: “The Green Beach” (due to its high percentage of olivine crystals in the sand) and the “Flour Sand Beach” which is made up of coral.
+Discover two distinct beaches here: “The Green Beach” (due to its high percentage of olivine crystals in the sand) and the “Flour Sand Beach” which is made up of coral.

 Post Office Bay is the location of a wooden barrel that was placed there in the 18th century by the crew of a whaling ship.
 It has been used since this time by mariners and tourists as a post office.
 The idea is to carry letters or postcards to their destination by hand.
-Apart from being the Post Office Barrel, this site was the landing area for some of the first colonists.
-Continue to the north of the island and will ascend to an elevated slope to enjoy a beautiful vista at the Baroness lookout.
-It is said that Baroness Eloisa Von Wagner loved this place and spent several hours watching the horizon.
-Within walking distance (30 m) are the ruins of what is known as her house.
-From this lookout, the landscape covers the coastline from the Enderby islet to Post Office Bay.
-Cerro Pajas, the pool of flamingos and the wide forest of Palo Santo are also in view.
+This site was the landing area for some of the islands' first colonists.
+Continue to the north of the island and ascend to an elevated slope to enjoy a beautiful vista at the Baroness Lookout.
+It is said that Baroness Eloisa Von Wagner loved this place and spent countless hours watching the horizon.
+The ruins of her home are within walking distance of the lookout, where you can take in a sweeping view of the coastline from Enderby Islet to Post Office Bay, encompassing Cerro Pajas, the flamingo lagoon, and a wide forest of Palo Santo.

-International airfare; airfare to/from Galapagos Islands; transfers in Quito or Guayaquil; Galapagos National Park entrance fee, $100 adults, $50 children under 12, subject to change without notice; Galapagos Transit Card ($20 per person, subject to change); wetsuit rental; items of a personal nature; alcoholic beverages and soft drinks; passport expenses; traveler's insurance; gratuities to ship staff and crew are left to the discretion of the passenger; fuel surcharge may apply.
+International airfare; airfare to/from Galapagos Islands; transfers in Quito or Guayaquil; Galapagos National Park entrance fee; Galapagos Transit Card; wetsuit rental; items of a personal nature; alcoholic beverages and soft drinks; passport expenses; traveler's insurance; extras and gratuities; fuel surcharge may apply.